Skip to main content

 #

-xAI: Grok 4.3’s price cut and Grok Skills are meaningful.
+xAI/SpaceX: Grok 4.3’s price cut and Grok Skills are meaningful.
 The capability gap versus Opus 4.8 is real.
-Watch grok-code-fast-2 — if xAI narrows the benchmark gap while keeping the local-first architecture, the competitive picture changes.
+The SpaceX/Cursor acquisition remains on track for a Q3 close — xAI will have both the terminal-native brand (Grok Build) and the dominant IDE (Cursor).
+The combined entity is the most interesting competitive development of the quarter.

-Cursor ($50B): Best IDE-centric tool.
+Cursor ($75B IPO → SpaceX acquisition at $60B all-stock): Best IDE-centric tool.
+The deal was signed definitively June 16 and remains on track for a Q3 close.
 Cursor 3.5 Automations are the closest an IDE has come to cloud-native event-driven agents.
-The architectural ceiling is unchanged.
+The architectural ceiling is unchanged by the ownership change.

-This article is refreshed biweekly (1st and 15th of each month).
+This article is refreshed biweekly (1st and 15th of each month, plus Saturday spot updates on major news).
 Benchmark data reflects the most recent independently verified numbers for each tool.
 Pricing reflects published rates as of the last update date; vendor pricing changes frequently.

 Sources: